openshift/request-header-saml-service-provider/README.md

 REALM_TEST_USER_FIRSTNAME=Test
 REALM_TEST_USER_LASTNAME=User
 ```
-* `SAML_CONFIG_DIR` - directory to store all of your SAML configuration
-* `SAML_UTILITY_PROJECTS_DIR` - directory to check out required upstream projects
-* `SAML_PROXY_FQDN` - This will be the FQDN to your SAML proxy (Apache mod\_auth\_mellon), typically something like `saml.apps.ocp.example.com`.
-* `SAML_PROXY_URL` - Derived from the above.
-Do not edit.
-* `SAML_OCP_PROJECT` - OpenShift project to store the SAML Proxy resources.
-* `OPENSHIFT_MASTER_PUBLIC_URL` - OpenShift masters public URL.
-This is the URL you access the OpenShift console on.
-If using a port other than 443 then include `:PORT` as part of the URL.
-* `GIT_REPO` - The git repo for this project
-* `GIT_BRANCH` - The git branch you would like to check out.

 ### Create place to store SAML config files and clone required utitility projects

 ```sh
 mkdir -p ${SAML_CONFIG_DIR}
 git clone ${GIT_REPO} ${SAML_UTILITY_PROJECTS_DIR} --branch ${GIT_BRANCH}
 ```

 ### Log into first master and SUDO to root

 All of this will be done on your first OpenShift master.
 While doing work directly on an OpenShift master is typically discouraged, you need access to files that live on the first master to complete this procedure, you will also need to be root, or be able to sudo to root, to access the required files.

+If you choose to run the Ansible playbooks, you do not need to be logged in to the OpenShift master,  but your Ansible configuration should be setup to gain access to it.

 ### Set up Ansible Inventory for Automation